 |MEE508||Electrical Safety – Earthing/Grounding||3|

-Students via the work experience pathway may be required to undertake additional diagnostic mathematics testing.
-AND
+- Students seeking admission via a work experience pathway may be required to undertake additional diagnostic mathematics testing.

 - Electrical Engineering